huseyincavusbi/Ensemble_Risk_Predictor/README.md

 ## Disclaimer

-**Disclaimer:** This Ensemble Risk Predictor is intended for research purposes only and should not be used as a substitute for professional medical advice.
+This Ensemble Risk Predictor is intended for research purposes only and should not be used as a substitute for professional medical advice.
 The predictions provided by this model are based on an analysis of data and should not be considered a diagnosis or a guarantee of health outcomes.
 Always consult with a qualified healthcare professional for any health concerns or before making any decisions related to your health or treatment.

 ## License